Section 1. The name of this association is The American Cryptogram Association.

 Section 3.
 The Vice-President shall assist the President and shall perform the duties of the President during the absence of the President or the inability of the President to act.

 Section 4.
-The Secretary shall record the minutes of the annual meeting of the Association, announce the results of the mail ballots from the membership, and report the formal actions of the Executive Board during the past year.
+The Secretary shall record the minutes of the annual meeting of the Association, announce the results of the mail and electronic ballots from the membership, and report the formal actions of the Executive Board during the past year.

 Section 5.
 The Treasurer shall be the custodian of all monies and other financial assets of the Association, shall maintain full and accurate records of all receipts and expenditures, keep track of membership dues, pay all properly presented bills, and prepare an annual report to be published in The Cryptogram.
 Other responsibilities shall be: To receive dues, keep track of noms, and send out necessary materials to new members.
 The Treasurer shall also make recommendations to the Executive Board for the investment of surplus or reserve funds.
 If the need arises, the Treasurer shall suggest a member to serve as assistant during the term of office; said assistant to replace the Treasurer should the Treasurer be unable to continue in office.